-Α. Residential (Skip to B. below if residential uses are not proposed) 1.
-Type(s) of unit(s) 2.
-Number of units by type 3.
-Marketing format, i.e., rental, sale or condominium 4.
-Projected price range В. Non-Residential/Mixed-Use (Skip to Part 3.
-Impact Factors if non-residential/mixed-uses are not proposed) 1.
-Anticipated number of employees 2.
-Hours of operation/number of shifts 3.
-Operational schedule (continuous, seasonal, seasonal peaks, etc.) 4.
-Description of outside operations or storage
+Α. Residential (Skip to B. below if residential uses are not proposed)

+1. Type(s) of unit(s)

+2. Number of units by type

+3. Marketing format, i.e., rental, sale or condominium

+4. Projected price range

+В. Non-Residential/Mixed-Use (Skip to Part 3.
+Impact Factors if non-residential/mixed-uses are not proposed)

+1. Anticipated number of employees

+24

+2. Hours of operation/number of shifts

+7:00 am - 6:30 pm 1 shift

+3. Operational schedule (continuous, seasonal, seasonal peaks, etc.)

+Continous

+4. Description of outside operations or storage

+No outside operations or storage other than vehicle parking and small playground.

 5. Delineation of trade area

+7 mile radius

 6. Competing establishments within the trade area (document sources)

+Alpine Academy

 7. Projected growth (physical expansion or change in employees)

+No projected growth.

-Part 3.
+Pai rt 3.
 Impact Factors

-- A. What are the natural & urban characteristics of the plan?
+A. What are the natural & urban characteristics of the plan?

-- 1. Total number of acres of undisturbed land
+1. Total number of acres of undisturbed land = 0 acres

-- 2. Number of acres of wetland or water existing

-- 3. Number of acres of water to be added
+2. Number of acres of wetland or water existing = 0 acres 3.
+Number of acres of water to be added = 0 acres

-- 4. Number of acres of private open space
+4. Number of acres of private open space $= +/-0.25$ ac

-- 5. Number of acres of public open space

-- 6. Extent of off-site drainage
+- 5. Number of acres of public open space = 0 acres - 6.
+Extent of off-site drainage

+Site drains to existing storm drainage ditch located at the southeast corner of site.

-- 7. List of any community facilities included in the plan
+7. List of any community facilities included in the plan

+None.

-- 8. How will utilities be provided?
+8. How will utilities be provided?

+Existing utilities located in the right of way of Tienken and Adams roads will be utilized.
-B. Current planning status

-C. Projected timetable for the proposed project

-D. Describe or map the plan's special adaptation to the geography

-E. Relation to surrounding development or areas
+В. Current planning status Site Plan Review C. Projected timetable for the proposed project 0.
+Frojected diffetable for the proposed project 12 months for construction D. Describe or map the plan's special adaptation to the geography See Site Plan E. Relation to surrounding development or areas No relation to surrounding development or areas.

 F. Does the project have a regional impact?
 Of what extent & nature?

+Νο

 G. Describe anticipated adverse effects during construction & what measures will be taken to minimize the impact

+Construction techniques will incorporate appropriate methods such as soil erosion and traffic control.

-H. List any possible pollutants
+Н. List any possible pollutants

+None.

-I. What adverse or beneficial changes must inevitably result from the proposed development?
+I. What adverse or beneficial changes must inevitable result from the proposed development?

-- 1. Physical
+1. a.
+Physical Air quality

-- a.
-Air quality
+Air quality will not be affected.

-- b.
+b.
 Water effects (pollution, sedimentation, absorption, flow, flooding)

+Storm drainage design reduces the above mentioned negative effects.

-- c.
+c.
 Wildlife habitat (where applicable)

+N/A.

-- d.
+d.
 Vegetative cover

+Site currently has minimum vegetative cover which will be removed.

-- e.
+e.
 Night light

+Minimal security and parking lot lighting.

-- 2. Social
+2. Social

-- a.
+a.
 Visual

-- b.
+b.
 Traffic (type/amount of traffic generated by the project)

-- c.
+0.

+Morning Drop off Late afternoon pick up

+с.
 Modes of transportation (automotive, bicycle, pedestrian, public)

+Automotive

-- d.
+d.
 Accessibility of residents to recreation, schools, libraries, shopping, employment & health facilities

+Not a residential development.